Activiti/activiti-7-developers-guide/comformance/set-3-basic-user-task-assignments.md

-## Scenario Set 3: User Tasks, User & Group Assignments visibility/access
+# Scenario Set 3: User Tasks, User & Group Assignments visibility/access

+This scenario goes deeper into assignments and checking that the right data is return by the APIs when User Tasks with different configurations are provided.

 - [User Task 1 assigned to User 1 followed by User Task 2 with Candidate Group 1]()